dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Overview.md

 ## Importing Flat Files  {#datafiles}

-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXx
+The most common ingestion scenario is importing flat files into your Splice Machine database; typically, CSV files stored on a local computer, in the cloud, or somewhere in your cluster, on HDFS.
+Splice Machine offers two primary methods for importing your flat files: *bulk HFile imports* and *standard flat file imports*.
+Each method has a few variants, which we'll describe below.

-FIX ***he most common ingestion scenario is importing flat files into your Splice Machine database. process significantly improves data loading performance by temporarily splitting your tables and indexes into Hadoop HFiles and loading your data from those files.
+* Bulk HFile imports are highly performant because the import function pre-splits your data into Hadoop HFiles and imports them directly.
+When importing larger datasets, this can yield 10x ingestion performance compared to standard import methods.
+Splice Machine recommends that you use bulk HFile importing when possible; there are only restrictions: 1) bulk HFile importing cannot update existing records in your database, and 2) constraint checks are not applied to new records when using bulk HFile importing.

-"Different levels of performance"
+* Standard flat file imports are also performant, and have two important features that may be of importance to you: 1) you can update existing records in addition to adding new records (if and only if the table you're importing into has a Primary Key), and 2) constraint checking is applied to inserts and updates when using standard import methods.

-Splice Machine provides two major pathways for importing data and indexes from flat files into your database: our *standard import* system procedures are great for flat files, and our *bulk HFile import* procedures boosts performance by pre-splitting your data into Hadoop HFiles and ingesting those.
-Each pathway has several variations that offer different levels of complexity, performance, and functionality. as summarized in the following table:
+The following table summarizes the relative performance, complexity, and functionality of our flat file ingestion methods:

 <table>
     <col width="10%" />